davydsonverri/social-media/README.md

 This project is an implementation of a social media platform using the CQRS (Command Query Responsibility Segregation) and event sourcing architectural patterns.
 The project utilizes Kafka as the message broker, MongoDB for storing event-sourced aggregates, and SQL Server for the read model.

+> **Warning**
+> This project is in the initial phase.
+Once the bases of code works, I'll update the DOC with setup and run instructions.

 ## Table of Contents

 - [Introduction](#introduction)